oneki/oneki.github.io/docs/auth/010-oidc-server.md

   idp: {
     google: {
       type: 'oidc_server',
-      clientId: '1eb5cq6p7d8dm8g4q9jk6qdve5',  // id given by the Google
+      clientId: '1eb5cq6p7d8dm8g4q9jk6qdve5', // id given by Google
       authorizeEndpoint: 'https://accounts.google.com/o/oauth2/v2/auth', // URL given by Google.
 Will be called by the client
-      tokenEndpoint: '/api/oauth2/token',   // URL to your server (will handle the fetch of the token from Google thanks to the authorization code provided by the client)
+      tokenEndpoint: '/api/oauth2/token',   // URL of a service exposed by your server that exchanges the authorization code for an access token by calling the Google /token endpoint
-      userinfoEndpoint: '/api/oauth2/userinfo', // URL to your server (will get the userinfo from Google thanks to the access_token)
+      userinfoEndpoint: '/api/oauth2/userinfo', // URL of a service exposed by your server that returns the details about the logged-in user
-      logoutEndpoint: '/api/oauth2/logout', // should ideally be a IDP URL.
-Here Google does not support logout, so it's a URL from the server which will only remove the cookie
+      logoutEndpoint: '/api/oauth2/logout', // should ideally be an IDP URL.
+Unfortunately Google does not support logout, so it's a URL from the server which only removes the cookie
       scope: 'openid email profile', // ask to Google the profile and the email of the user }
   }